 ALSO READWhy don't we have enforceable laws instead of creating a real estate regulatory body, asks Anshuman Magazine Patchy recovery in real estate Tough measures needed for green tech in realty: Experts Developers bank on result day mania to boost sales via sms, email Election impact may hold back Mumbai, Gurgaon realty

+A paradigm shift is expected to be witnessed in the way workplaces operate over the next 15 years, making nearly 50 per cent of occupations existing today redundant by 2025, a report has said.
+Artificial intelligence will transform businesses and the work that people do.
+Process work, customer work and vast swathes of middle management will simply disappear, it said.
 The report titled 'Fast Forward 2030: The Future of Work and the Workplace' has been prepared by realty consulting firm CBRE and China-based Genesis, a property developer, after interviewing 220 experts, business leaders and young people from Asia, Europe and North America.
 "Nearly 50 per cent of occupations today will no longer exist in 2025.